Luka Dončić: Personal life

+In July 2023, Dončić got engaged to his longtime girlfriend Anamaria Goltes.
+On December 1, 2023, their daughter was born.

 Dončić can speak four languages: Slovenian, Serbian, English, and Spanish.
 He learned Spanish after joining Real Madrid.

 In 2017, while playing at Real Madrid, Dončić signed a two-year deal with Nike.
-In December 2019, it was announced that Dončić had signed a multi-year endorsement deal with Air Jordan.
+In December 2019, it was announced that he had signed a multi-year endorsement deal with Air Jordan including a signature shoe, the Jordan Luka 1.
 On July 14, 2021, it was announced that Dončić would be the cover athlete for NBA 2K22, the 23rd installment in the NBA 2K video game series.
+In 2023 he inked a 6 year deal with Jordan, solidifying the continuation of his Jordan Luka line.

-His 2018–19 Panini National Treasures basketball card sold for $4.6 million dollars in 2021.
+Dončić's 2018–19 Panini National Treasures basketball card sold for $4.6 million dollars in 2021.

+Sports journalist Mina Kimes profiled Dončić in April 2018, writing that he is a gamer and enjoys playing video game franchises, such as Call of Duty, FIFA, and Overwatch.
+Dončić's skill in the latter has been particularly noted, having reached the "Grandmaster" tier in competitive play in March 2023, and later becoming a top 500 player in the tank role in Overwatch 2.
+In 2018, he was noted as playing Genji and Hanzo, and as a tank player, Dončić plays as Zarya.
+In 2025, he collaborated with Overwatch ahead of their second season with an advertising campaign featuring Dončić as the hero Cassidy, as well as exclusive in-game rewards.

+Dončić's house in the Preston Hollow neighborhood of Dallas was burglarized on December 29, 2024.